lucashuet93/botbuilder-proactivemessaging/node/README.md

 await this.conversationState.saveChanges(turnContext);
 ```

-### Post the Stored Conversation Reference to the Proactive Endpoint
+### Posting the Stored Conversation Reference to the Proactive Endpoint

-The /api/proactive endpoint can be hit by any service at this point so long as it sends a conversation reference and message in the request body, but for basic implementation the endpoint is configured to be hit by the bot itself.
-To complete the flow, you'll need to retrieve the stored conversation reference and make a post request to the /api/proactive endpoint with a body containing the reference and the message to send.
+The /api/proactive endpoint can be hit by any service, so long as it sends a conversation reference and message in the request body.
+For the basic sample, the endpoint is configured to be hit by the bot itself.
+To complete the flow, you'll need to retrieve the stored conversation reference and make a post request against the /api/proactive endpoint with a body containing the reference and the message to send.
 The following method demonstrates this functionality:

 ```javascript
 async triggerProactiveMessage(turnContext, message) {